Released On 4th Mar 2019

 Comparing roles: the Importer of Record / Declarant, the Exporter and the Consignee

 When trying to navigate the complex legislation involved with the customs process, it’s helpful to understand the definition of the three most important roles involved in an import transaction, and the differences between them:

 The importer of record / declarant

-Customs compliance requires a third important role, known as the importer of record or declarant.
-The appointed importer of record is officially responsible for ensuring the import transaction complies with all the regulations in that country, that goods are correctly valued, pays the relevant taxes and duties and files all the correct documentation and permits.
+Definition and role: Customs compliance requires a very important role, known as the importer of record or declarant.
+The appointed importer of record is the person or entity officially responsible for ensuring the import transaction complies with all the regulations in that country, that goods are correctly valued, pays the relevant taxes and duties and files all the correct documentation and permits.